 The best part of this process is that it works.
 Patrick Lencioni said it best in his brilliant book, The Five Dysfunctions of a Team, “Not finance.
 Not strategy.
 Not technology.
 It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.
 A friend of mine, the founder of a company that grew to a billion dollars in annual revenue, best expressed the power of teamwork when he once told me, ‘If you could get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, any time.'”

-That’s one hell of a lot better than buy-in, isn’t it?
+That’s a lot better than buy-in, isn’t it?